Cragady/scratch-over/README.md

 * Fill in pause screen
 * Change web sprite on powerup?
 * Change direction of fly_cat randomlY?
+* Maybe add input from pause to have immediate response?
+And maybe if key is still held, don't delete it?
+  * Might have to make the event loop almost the same as the main game event loop to do this

 # Known Bugs